meksone/checkSpam/README.md

 This is useful when the account is checked from another account (a shadow account), to avoid any potential problem caused by incorrectly classified spam messages

+## How to use
+Enable GMail API Advanced services, then execute the script for the first time to confirm permissions.
+Then, from script triggers, run the script hourly, or when you want (on a daily basis at least, to be effective and useful).